schmouk/PyRandLib/README.md

 In **PyRandLib**, the CWG algorithm is provided in next forms: Cwg64, Cwg64-128 and Cwg128 that  generate output values coded on resp.
 64-, 64- and 128- bits .

 1. The Squares algorithm (see "Squares: A Fast Counter-Based RNG" [9], 2022) is now implemented in **PyRandLib**.
 This algorithm is fast, uses two 64-bits integers as its internal state (a counter and a key), gets a period of 2^64 and runs through 4 to 5 rounds of squaring, exchanging high and low bits and xoring intermediate values.
 Multi-streams feature is available via the value of the key.
 In **PyRandLib**, the Squares32 and Squares64 versions of the algorithm are implemented.
 They provide resp.
 32- and 64- bits output values.
-Caution: the 64-bits versions should not pass the birthday test, which is a randmoness issue, while this is not mentionned in the original paper [9].
+Caution: the 64-bits versions should not pass the birthday test, which is a randomness issue, while this is not mentionned in the original paper [9].

 1. The xoroshiro algorithm ("Scrambled Linear Pseudorandom Number Generators", see [10], 2018) is now implemented in **PyRandLib**, in its *mult-mult* form for the output scrambler.
 This algorithm is fast, uses 64-bits integers as its internal state and outputs 64-bits values.
 It uses few memory space (4, 8 or 16 64-bits integers for resp. its 256-, 512- and 1024- versions that are implemented in **PyRandLib**.
 Notice: the 256 version of the algorithm is know to show close repeats flaws, with a bad Hamming weight near zero. *xoroshiro512* seems to best fit this property, according to the tables proposed by the authors in [10].